Introduction to Spellbook Styles

 Small, single-purpose classes that handle common styling needs:

-These are prefixed with spellbook- to avoid conflicts with your existing styles:
+These are prefixed with sb- to avoid conflicts with your existing styles:

 Padded, with margin and border